 - 1 tablespoon chopped chives, plus additional for garnish

 - 2 cups dry pasta, like bowties (use gluten-free, if needed)

-- Fresh black pepper or chives, for garnish (optional)
+- Fresh black pepper, for garnish (optional)

 - Soak the pine nuts in the tea for 30 minutes.

 - Pour the pine nuts and tea into your blender and puree into a smooth pine nut paste.

 - Add the tofu, chives, salt, and white pepper.
 Blend until you have a thick “cheese,” with the consistency of a thick spread.